 Too many toys.
 Bribing your kids to “be happy on their own” by providing them with the entire content of a toy shop will only bring you so far (not to mention ruin your budget).
 Although they may be excited at first, possessions never make up for positive time and can breed selfishness, lack of gratitude and achieve the exact opposite effect – boredom and the constant need to be stimulated.
 Consider buying one or two special “holiday toys”, but combine it with together time and fun activities.

 You have roughly eighteen summer holidays with your children before they are all grown up and doing their own thing.
-Embrace it and enjoy your little munchkin – even if your biggest Christmas wish is simply to “sleep in heavenly peace”.
+Embrace it and enjoy your little munchkin – even if your biggest holiday wish is simply to catch up on some much needed sleep!